 Background

 Increasing numbers of teenagers are suffering from mental health conditions in the UK.
 Parents, teachers and young people may not realize that their struggles are due to poor mental health or that effective interventions are available, while teachers and parents are often uncertain when to intervene.
 To help secondary schools identify young people who may need additional support for their mental health, this project developed a web application (app) called ARTEMIS-A. The app is a mental health assessment which has been co-produced with school staff and pupils to ensure it is appealing and easy to use.
-This research will systematic review of different models of school-based identification suggests that systematic screening for mental health conditions is the most effective.
-However, the time and resources involved in collecting and interpreting questionnaire responses impede uptake in the hurly burly of everyday school life.
+This research conducted a systematic review of different models of school-based identification and suggests that systematic screening for mental health conditions is the most effective.
+However, the time and resources involved in collecting and interpreting questionnaire responses impeded uptake in the hurly burly of everyday school life.

 Project Aims